ChloeBeckerMusic/itp/FizzBuzz/README.md

 ![FizzBuzzFizz](FizzBuzzFizz.jpg)

-Then, I realized that I needed to add the command to print all numbers that weren't divisible by 3 or 5 so I added `else console.log(i)` but I inserted it before the Fizz/Buzz/FizzBuzz commands, which gave me this:
+So I realized that I needed to add the command to print all numbers that weren't divisible by 3 or 5 so I added `else console.log(i)` but I inserted it before the Fizz/Buzz/FizzBuzz commands, which gave me this:

 ![123Fizz](123Fizz.jpg)